JoviMetzger/42Project-MiniRT/README.md

 ### Selecting objects
 Selecting objects is not part of the project. <br>
-We just thought it's a nice and esay way for the user/evaluater <br. to click on a object and do something with it.
+We just thought it's a nice and easy way for the user/evaluater <br>. to click on a object and do something with it.

 ![]()